esteil/atvfiles/README.txt

 Not all of the fields are shown in the UI, this just represents the data stored and available internally.

+Example file, see the wiki for more complete examples:

   <media [type="TV Show"]>
     <title>Title</title>
     <artist>Artist</artist>